FuelLabs/fuels-ts/.changeset/short-feet-sell.md

 "@fuel-ts/contract": minor
 ---

-Adjust conbtract interface to parse logs from external contracts - breaking change for adding contracts to a call
+Adjust contract interface to parse logs from external contracts - breaking change for adding contracts to a call